markandeyay/markandeyay/README.md

 You should add me on Linkedin! www.linkedin.com/in/markyala 🔗

-You can reach me at markandeyayalamanchi9@gmail.com 📫 or my university email markyala@ad.unc.edu
+You can reach me at markandeyayalamanchi9@gmail.com 📫 or my university email markyala@unc.edu